St. Peter’s Basilica—Layers of History

 By the end of the 15th century, the old basilica had fallen into disrepair, particularly during the period of the Avignon Papacy.
 It seems that the first Pope to consider rebuilding Old St. Peter’s was Nicholas V. He commissioned repairs from Leone Battista Alberti and Bernardo Rossellino, and, at the same time, had Rossellino develop a design for an entirely new church in the shape of a domed Latin cross.
 However, when Nicholas V died, not much had been done in the way of construction.

 It was Pope Julius II who envisioned a more radical plan for the new St. Peter’s, which called for a complete redesign and demolition of the ancient basilica.
 To that end, he promoted a competition, with many of the designs still housed at the Uffizi Gallery in Florence.
-The author of the winner design was Donato Bramante.
+The author of the winning design was Donato Bramante.
 His plan was to create a church in the form of a Greek cross, with a dome inspired by the dome at the Pantheon and Brunelleschi’s dome at Santa Maria del Fiore, in Florence.

 The foundation stone for the new basilica was laid in 1506 and, for the next 120 years, a succession of Popes and architects worked on the project.
 Figures such as Fra Giocondo, Raphael, Baldassare Peruzzi, and Antonio da Sangallo the Younger all were involved at one point or another.
 Michelangelo came on board in 1547, becoming the principal designer of a large part of the building—mainly the chancel (the space about the altar) with its dome.
 He truly brought the construction to a point where it could be carried through, consolidating the many changes the project had undergone throughout the years, and bringing them into cohesion using Bramante’s original plan as a guide.
 The dome was completed in 1590 by Giacomo Della Porta and Domenico Fontana.